Data protection types

 Protect offers the following types of protection for the tables and columns in your databases through its data protection standards and data access rules.

-Tip In the following documentation, the term data refers to the tables and columns in a database.
+Tip The term data in this topic refers to the tables and columns in a database.

 Protection type Description Availability

-Column-based Masks data based on Data Category or Data Classification.
-Standards and rules
+Column-based Masks data based on Data Category or Data Classification Both standards and rules

 Access-based protection